Some U.S. airport workers to strike Wednesday night: union

-NEW YORK (Reuters) - Airport workers at seven of the busiest U.S. hubs plan to strike on Wednesday night and Thursday over what they say are bad wages and threats against unionizing.
+NEW YORK (Reuters) - Airport workers at seven of the busiest U.S. hubs plan to strike beginning Wednesday night over what they say are bad wages and threats against unionizing.

-Some 2,000 plane cleaners, baggage handlers and other workers will strike at New York’s Kennedy and LaGuardia airports, as well as Newark Liberty, Chicago O‘Hare, Boston, Philadelphia and Fort Lauderdale, the Service Employees International Union (SEIU) said.
+Some 2,000 plane cleaners, baggage handlers and other workers will strike at New York’s Kennedy and LaGuardia airports, as well as Newark Liberty, Chicago O‘Hare, Boston, Philadelphia and Fort Lauderdale, the Service Employees International Union (SEIU) told Reuters.

-The walkout comes just before air travel picks up for the Thanksgiving holiday.
-U.S. airlines American, United, Delta and JetBlue said they do not expect the action to impact their operations.
+The walkout, which has yet to be announced publicly, comes just before air travel picks up for the Thanksgiving holiday.
+It was not immediately clear if the action would cause flight delays because airlines often have backup plans to avert disruptions.

-The strikers work for companies that U.S. carriers contract for some airport operations.
+The strikers work for companies that U.S. airlines contract for some airport operations.
 That means pilots, flight attendants and in-house baggage handlers are not taking part in the action.

+The SEIU, which seeks to unionize these workers, declined to name their employers in advance of the strike so the companies could not prevent it or threaten retaliation.

 “We don’t receive enough money to pay the rent,” said Damaso Mejia, a worker involved with the SEIU who cleans and checks plane interiors for suspicious objects at New York Kennedy for $10.10 an hour.